 The Transitioning Military Training Program assists transitioning military members with refining the skills that they’ve gained through their military service to match the demands of employers throughout the region.

 Nationally recognized certifications are becoming increasingly important to job seekers.
-Prior service members have a wealth of experience and possess many traits desired by employers, but often have difficulty landing jobs because they lack certifications that document and formalize their experience and abilities.
-The Technical College of the Low Country is pleased to announce three no cost* programs for transitioning military members and veterans that grant or lead to nationally recognized certifications:
+Prior service members have a wealth of experience and possess many traits desired by employers, but often have difficulty landing jobs because they lack certifications or documented training that formalize their experience and abilities.
+The Technical College of the Low Country is pleased to announce four programs for transitioning military members and veterans that will greatly enhance their marketability in today’s job market:

-The Federal Communications Commission (FCC) Licensing Prep Course will prepare military avionics technicians and radio / electronics repair technicians to attain their FCC General Radiotelephone Operator (Elements 1&3) license.
-The course will consist of approximately 24 classroom hours of instruction and will require independent student study.
-The start date for the course is 10 June 2013.
+The Avionics & Electrical Technicians FCC Commercial Radio License Prep Course (EEM-265) will prepare military avionics technicians and radio / electronics repair technicians to attain their General Radiotelephone Operator (Elements 1, 3 & 8 ) FCC license.
+The FCC Prep is comprised of three modules: Element 1, 3, & 8.
+The course consists of approximately 45 classroom hours of instruction and will require independent student study.
+EEM-265 is a 3 college credit hour course.
+Registration ends September 7, 2016!

 For more information: Please contact Peter Semetis at (843) 525-8273 or email email@example.com